 I believe that science & art together are key to humanity’s future: Hence, my research inspires in neuroscience and art, while at its core is rooted in electrical engineering and computer science.
 My objective is to probe, provoke and understand the fusion between our body and interactive devices.

-My research interests also include: (1) allowing ideas to flow faster, such as through interactive sketching, modeling & fabrication; (2) acoustic interfaces, such these smart(er) touchscreen that are able to differentiate touch contacts, such as nails & knuckles, extrapolate finger pressure, detect feet or even everyday objects.
+Previous research interests also included: (1) allowing ideas to flow faster, such as through interactive sketching, modeling & interactive fabrication; (2) acoustic interfaces, such a smart(er) touchscreen that is able to differentiate touch contacts, such as nails, knuckles, feet or even everyday objects.

-I graduated from IST in Lisbon, which is the most prestigious school of engineering in Portugal.
+I graduated from IST in Lisbon (MsC), which is the most prestigious school of engineering in Portugal.
 My master thesis was a large-scale multitouch table for DJing.
 As an artist I play turntables like they are full-fledged instruments, which means they can be bowed, percussed, scratched, subverted & hacked.
 I make my own needles and records using circuit-bending and acrylic cutting.
 I engage in collaboration with visual artists, performance & improvisors.
 My music has its own place here.